insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PagePartID|Web ProductWebsites Page|

 c) We have added our Extension page `Web ProductAttribute Page` (33064467) as a part type with name `ProductAttributes`.
    Click on Property button and the ProductAttribute window appears.
-Page Web ProductAttribute Page SubPageLink field is `ItemNo` and base page SubPageLink field is `No.`
+Web ProductAttribute Page lists SubPageLink field as `ItemNo` and base page SubPageLink field as `No.`

 ![manualchange-itemcard3](/staticfiles/connectors/media/application-connector/navextension/manualchange-itemcard3.png)